the-events-calendar/the-events-calendar/readme.txt

 Users of the free The Events Calendar should post their questions in the plugin's <a href="http://wordpress.org/support/plugin/the-events-calendar/?ref=tec-readme">WordPress.org forum</a>, which we hit about once a week.
 Please make sure to read <a href="http://wordpress.org/support/topic/welcome-the-events-calendar-users-read-this-first?ref=tec-readme">our sticky post</a> providing an overview of the support we provide free users BEFORE posting.
 If you find you're not getting support in as timely a fashion as you wish, you might want to consider purchasing a PRO license.

-If you're already a PRO user, you're entitled access to our more actively-monitored <a href="tri.be/support/forums/?ref=tec-readme">PRO forums</a> at the tri.be website.
+If you're already a PRO user, you're entitled access to our more actively-monitored <a href="http://m.tri.be/2r">PRO forums</a> at the tri.be website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
 No post should go more than 24-hours during that time without a response.

 = Events Calendar PRO looks awesome!
-I'm sold…how can I get my hands on it? =
+I'm sold!
+How can I get my hands on it? =

-Events Calendar PRO can be purchased directly at the <a href="tri.be/support/forums/?ref=tec-readme">tri.be website.</a> There are three (3) license types available, and all licenses include 1 year of access to support + updates.
+Events Calendar PRO can be purchased directly at the <a href="http://m.tri.be/2r">tri.be website.</a> There are three (3) license types available, and all licenses include 1 year of access to support + updates.

 = I'm interested in PRO or another add-on, but there are a few questions I've got before making the purchase.
 Can you help me get those addressed? =

 Absolutely.
-If you're not finding your questions answered on the product pages, hit up our <a href="http://tri.be/support/forums/forum/_welcome/pre-sales-questions/?ref=tec-readme">pre-sale forum</a> at the tri.be site.
+If you're not finding your questions answered on the product pages, hit up our <a href="http://m.tri.be/2w">pre-sale forum</a> at the tri.be site.
 You can save yourself some time by reviewing the threads first to verify if your question has already been asked.
 If it hasn't, post a new thread as a guest.
 We'll get you a reply as quickly as we can, so you can make an informed decision regarding purchase.
 Keep in mind that the pre-sale forum is available for questions related to any premium product we've got: Events Calendar PRO, Eventbrite Tickets, Tickets; WooCommerce, Community Events, Facebook Events and the forthcoming Filter Bar.

 If your question is simple and can be addressed in 140 characters, you can always ask it <a href="http://twitter.com/moderntribeinc">on Twitter</a>.